Chart Color Schemes

 Newstead has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 40 projects that could impact the region.
-Notable ones include Waterfront Newstead - Mirvac Masterplan, James Place, Victoria Park Stadium (Brisbane Arena), and 801 Ann Street Twin Towers.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified a total of 39 projects likely to impact the area.
+Notable projects include James Place, Waterfront Newstead - Mirvac Masterplan, 801 Ann Street Twin Towers, and Aire Newstead.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.